Do you ever hear a voice in your head that makes you feel bad or sad? Ridicules you? Criticizes you? Tells you to worry? Tells you that you'll fail?

-That's one of the many skills a Coach has -- We ask ask questions that will Empower You!
+That's one of the many skills a Coach has -- We ask the questions that will Empower You!

-Like a baby learning to talk, changes to your life and your health must be made in specific order.
+Like a baby learning to talk, changes in your life and your health must be made in specific order.

 First, the baby makes sounds, then words, then groups of words, then sentences.

 It's the same for us big folks!
 As a Health Coach, I'll help you take each step in this process.